 Therapeutic grade oils are the highest grade and can be diffused (spread via air), used topically (on the skin), or internally.
-I only use and recommend therapeutic grade oils.
-Learn more about the oils I use here.
+I only use and recommend therapeutic grade oils by doTERRA, because of their strict quality testing.
+Learn more about doTERRA essential oils here.

-Because they are so concentrated, you only need a few drops to be effective.
+Because they are so concentrated, you only need to use one drop at a time.
 That’s why they’re sold in such tiny bottles!

 Essential oils are my first line of defense.
 I use them for health, freshening the air, and cleaning.
 The kids can help clean without danger of chemical exposure, and I don’t worry about spills or the dangers of mixing one cleaner with another.

 And a single essential oil can be used in a variety of ways, which saves you money instead of buying multiple products.